tanimislam/howdy/docs/source/index.rst

 * Transition GUIs to use PyQt5_ (|cbox|), with the eventual use of fbs_.

 .. |cbox| unicode:: U+2611 ..
 BALLOT BOX WITH CHECK

+..
+   Followed instructions from https://stackoverflow.com/questions/36235578/how-can-i-include-the-genindex-in-a-sphinx-toc to create a numbered INDEX section that contains an index of all called methods.